devloos/Portifolio/README.md

 ### HOME

-- get custom content for experience section
+- get custom content for experience section (maybe update linkedin and possibly resume)
 - footer fix? didnt like how it came out

 - (wait on this) Contact form submission